Photo of Sharon's cupboard, find out what's inside

 Asian Noodles & Dumpling Skins (refrigerated or frozen):

 Most fresh noodles and dumpling skins are local products, so it’s very important to read the ingredient labels carefully due to variations in production.
 Typical allergens include wheat, egg, or soy but generally do not include nuts or milk.
-I recommend looking at other products from the same manufacturer to see if any of their products contain other allergens you are avoiding.
+My favorite strategy is to look at other products from the same manufacturer to see if any of their products contain other allergens you are avoiding.

-I like the convenience of packaged dumpling skins for their ease of use and consistency but they contain preservatives and some contain yellow food dyes (I avoid).
+Packaged dumpling skins are easy to use and look great but they contain preservatives and some contain yellow food dyes (I avoid).
 I haven’t found an organic or preservative free product yet and have tried making dumpling skins from scratch.
 I finally mastered making potstickers from scratch.

 If the products are still within your comfort level, follow up with a phone call or email to confirm regarding allergens.
 Be patient, as the concept of food allergies might not be well understood and cross-contact even less so.
 I once had a representative at a noodle company sharply say to me “There are no peanuts in noodles!!!
 Why are you asking?!??” which I find amusing and frustrating at the same time.